Everything You Need to Know About Save-the-Dates

 Do we have to send save-the-dates?

-When should we send them?
+When should we send save-the-dates?

 Who should receive a save-the-date?

 What information should we include on our save-the-dates?

 Should we include a way to RSVP with our save-the-dates?

 While extra-early RSVPs would ideally give you a head start on your head count, this plan has the potential to backfire, since the excess of cushion time might cause some guests to put off replying and forget altogether.
 So, at this point, an RSVP shouldn't be expected—after all, this is the correspondence that gives guests an opportunity to figure out what their RSVP will be when the formal invitation arrives.

 Should we share registry info on our save-the-date?